top of page

 • Action taken against any member exhibiting antisocial behaviour, which is in direct opposition to the ethos

-of the GWC, H.O.G. or basic human rights, will range from a formal warning, to expulsion from the Chapter.
+of the GWC, H.O.G. or basic human rights, will range from a formal warning, to expulsion from the Chapter.

 • In the event that a decision is made to suspend or revoke a membership of the Chapter, the person in

-question will receive a letter from the Dealer Principal confirming the cancellation of membership.
-This letter will set out the reason(s) for the cancellation of membership, in clear concise terms.
-A copy of the cancellation letter will be sent to the H.O.G.
-UK.
+letter will set out the reason(s) for the cancellation of membership, in clear concise terms.
+A copy of the

 bottom of page